Microfluidics: A general overview of microfluidics

 Thermosets in microfluidics

 Thermosets are polymers that are tied together by chemical bonds that are not reversible during the curing process.
 They are optically transparent, inexpensive, easy and fast to craft.
 They don’t melt, don’t swell with certain solvents, they are insoluble and highly resistant to creep.
 Thermosets highly cross-linked polymeric structures explain their high mechanical and physical strength and yet poor elasticity in comparison with thermosetting plastics and elastomers.
 Besides, when heated they become hard materials and as such, they need fluidic interconnectors.
-Additionally, thermosets are not gas permeable which make them a poor material for long-term applications based upon cells.
-One of the most used thermoset in microfluidics is thermoset polyester (TPE) but others can be found such as Epoxy resin.
+Additionally, thermosets are not gas permeable which makes them a poor material for long-term applications based on cells.
+One of the most used thermosets in microfluidics is thermoset polyester (TPE) but others can be found, such as Epoxy resin.